 This chapter summarizes the atmospheric pressure performance of the RS41 in terms of measurement reproducibility and combined uncertainty.
-The GPS-Based Measurement of Height and Pressure with Vaisala Radiosonde RS41 White Paper [3] provides a more detailed description of the RS41's GPS-based height and pressure measurement performance.
-The measurement performance of the pressure sensor in Vaisala Radiosonde RS41-SGP is described in the RS41-SGP Pressure Measurement Performance White Paper [4].
+The GPS-Based Measurement of Height and Pressure with Vaisala Radiosonde RS41 White Paper [6] provides a more detailed description of the RS41's GPS-based height and pressure measurement performance.